Blog

 Step 4: Document risk responses

-Now that you have assessed the risks and assigned an impact, the next step is to incorporate risk mitigating plans and responses.
+Now that you have assessed the risks and assigned an impact, the next step is to incorporate risk mitigation plans and responses.
 For SOC 2 compliance, you must map the controls (based on chosen TSCs) to your various identified risks.
-The controls should help bring the risk impact down, and lay out your risk response plan too.
+The controls should help mitigate the risk impact and outline your risk response plan as well.

 Soc 2 Document Risk Responses

-Documentation should also include the evaluation periodicity of the controls and who would do it.
-You could do an internal audit of your controls, a dry run, so to speak, to look for any glaring gaps in the process.
+Documentation should also include the periodicity of the control evaluations and the person responsible for conducting them.
+Conduct an internal audit of your controls, essentially a dry run, to identify any glaring gaps in the process.

 Step 5: Stay consistent

-Risk assessment is not a one-time event.
-You must undertake risk assessment once a year, in the event of a significant event that modifies your risk quotient or when new risks are identified.
-Remember SOC 2 audits are an annual event, and you will be asked to share evidence of how you identify, assess, monitor, analyze and avoid potential impact from your identified risk universe in every audit.
+Risk assessment is not a one-time event; it is an ongoing process.
+You must undertake a risk assessment at least once a year, in the event of a significant event that alters your risk quotient or when new risks are identified.
+Remember, SOC 2 audits are an annual event, and you will be asked to share evidence of how you identify, assess, monitor, analyze, and avoid potential impact from your identified risk universe in every audit.

-As we mentioned, your risk assessment process is predicated on your chosen SOC 2 criteria.
-Popularly known as Trust Service Principle or Trust Service Criteria, the five criteria here are what your organization will be evaluated upon during your SOC 2 audit.
+As we mentioned, your risk assessment process is based on the SOC 2 criteria you have chosen.
+Popularly known as the Trust Service Principles or Trust Service Criteria, the five criteria listed here are what your organization will be evaluated on during your SOC 2 audit.

 Selecting the relevant TSCs is one of the first steps in your SOC 2 compliance journey.
 With a clearly stated objective and scope of the audit, your risk assessment will be much more focused and relevant.